dbakewel/netbots/README.md

 **train.py**: Is a more complex moving robot that monitors its location and avoids hitting walls.

-**lighthouse.py**: Lighthouse demonstrates the scanning and firing the robot canon.
+**lighthouse.py**: Lighthouse demonstrates scanning and firing the robot's canon.

 ---